 To do so, select Map > Map Options.
 Next, under Units, click the drop-down menu and choose from the following:

 If you want to measure distances in meters and kilometers, select Metric.

 If you want to measure distances in feet and miles, select U.S.

 If you want the units of measurement to be determined by your workbook locale, select Automatic .

-The units you choose will be saved with the workbook and will remain if you publish the map view to Tableau Server, Tableau Online, or Tableau Public.
+The units you choose will be saved with the workbook and will remain if you publish the map view to Tableau Server, Tableau Cloud, or Tableau Public.